Chai-T29/Chai-T29.github.io/_posts/2023-03-31-forecasting-bitcoin-prices-using-lstm-neural-networks.md

 ---
 layout: post
-title: "Understanding Customer Churn"
+title: "Forecasting Bitcoin Prices using LSTM Neural Networks"
 description: "Customer churn is a core component of marketing analytics and marketing-focused data science."
-date: 2024-04-24
+date: 2023-03-31
-feature_image: images/churn.jpg
+feature_image: images/bitcoin.jpg
 ---
 Customer churn is a core component of marketing analytics and marketing-focused data science.
 Analyzing customer churn is crucial for shaping business strategy as it provides insights into why customers leave, allowing businesses to identify and address underlying issues, improve customer retention, and enhance overall customer satisfaction.
 By understanding the factors that contribute to churn, companies can implement targeted interventions, optimize their products or services, and tailor marketing efforts to retain existing customers and attract new ones.
 Did this pique your interest?
 Then let's dive right in!